Via Francigena: The final stretch towards the Apulian ports

 Via Francigena upon the Daunian Mountains; the hill in the background was the site of castello di Crepacuore.

 From Rome, the path followed for a long stretch the Via Appia or the parallel Via Latina up to Benevento.
 From that town Via Traiana was taken up the Campanian Apennines and Daunian Mountains, where castello di Crepacuore stood, a fortress held by the Knights of Jerusalem in order to guarantee the safety of pilgrims along the mountain stretch.
 The road, therefore, reached Troia, in the high plain of Tavoliere delle Puglie (where Via Francigena is attested since 1024), and then continued towards Bari, Brindisi and Otranto, the main ports of embarkation for the Holy Land.

 Today

 Today some pilgrims still follow in Sigeric's ancient footsteps and travel on foot, on horseback or by bicycle on the Via Francigena, although there are far fewer pilgrims on this route than on the Camino de Santiago pilgrims' route to Santiago de Compostela in Spain.
 Roughly 50,000 pilgrims were estimated to have walked the Via Francigena in 2022.
 In 2011, James Saward-Anderson and Maxwell Hannah ran the entire route for Water Aid.
 They completed the route unassisted in 58 days.
+The Via Francigena from Canterbury to Rome is approximately 2,000 km by bicycle, and most cyclists require about 30–45 riding days, plus rest days, to complete the entire route.
+The Italian section alone, from the Great St Bernard Pass to Rome (roughly 1,000 km), typically takes 14–21 days at 50–80 km per day.
+A shorter “best of Tuscany” Via Francigena cycling experience usually lasts 4–8 days, depending on the chosen route and whether the focus is on gravel or road riding.